NetLogo/NW-Extension/README.md

 ## Using the extension with applets

-If you want to use the extension with applets, you will find the the distributed `nw.zip` contains a folder `alternate-netlogolite` with `NetLogoLite.jar` and `NetLogoLite.jar.pack.gz`.
+If you want to use the extension with applets, you will find that the distributed `nw-ext-alpha-0.0x.zip` contains a folder `alternate-netlogolite` with `NetLogoLite.jar` and `NetLogoLite.jar.pack.gz`.
 You should use these _instead_ of the `jar` files that come with the regular NetLogo 5.0.2 distribution.
 (Reasons for this are explained [here](https://github.com/NetLogo/NW-Extension/issues/54).)
 Applet support is, however, brittle and experimental.
 Please [report issues](https://github.com/NetLogo/NW-Extension/issues) if you find some.

 ## Building